ibm-cloud-architecture/refarch-cloudnative-api/README.md

 You need to deploy the SocialReview APIs as well.
 You need to change the root directory to socialreview-bff-app:

   `$ cd ../../refarch-cloudnative-bff-socialreview`
-  `apic config:set catalog=apic-catalog://us.apiconnect.ibmcloud.com/orgs/centusibmcom-cloudnative-dev/catalogs/bluecompute`
+  `$ apic config:set catalog=apic-catalog://us.apiconnect.ibmcloud.com/orgs/centusibmcom-cloudnative-dev/catalogs/bluecompute`
-  `apic publish definitions/socialreview-product.yaml`
+  `$ apic publish definitions/socialreview-product.yaml`

 This will publish the SocialReview API to Bluemix API Connect.